Hamdan772/asl-translator/README.md

 ### Step 4: Train More Letters
 ```
-1. Press 2 to select C/M/W group
+1. Press 5 to select C/M/W group
-2. Press 2 twice more to get to W
+2. Press 5 twice more to get to W
 3. Make W gesture
 4. Press ENTER 15-20 times
-5. Continue with other number keys (0-9)
+5. Continue with other number keys (3-9, 0)
 ```

-### Step 4: Train the Model
+### Step 5: Train the Model
 ```
-Press M → Automatically removes anomalous samples and trains
+Press 2 → Automatically removes anomalous samples and trains
 Watch for: "🧹 Outliers removed: X"
 Watch for: "✅ Training accuracy: XX%"
 ```

-### Step 5: Test Recognition
+### Step 6: Exit and Test
 ```
-1. Press T to exit training mode
+1. Press 1 to exit training mode
 2. Show your trained gestures
 3. Watch real-time detection!
 ```